afqueiruga/detest/Readme.md

 ## The Tests

+Right now, there are only solutions for poroelasticity and single-phase flow.

+- Exact problems:
+  1. Unaixial compression and simple shear
+  2. Constant flux flow
+- Numerical problems:
+  1. Terzaghi's consolidation
+  2. de Leeuw's consolidation
+  3. Radial production in a poroelastic system
+- Reference problems:
+  1. None yet

 The units are all in SI.
 This strictly doesn't matter, but for some codes the properties are not inputs, but intrinsic to the formulation!

 The problems in the database each have their own module.